dysbulic/tip/resume/MetaCartel Grant Proposal.md

 Help at this point, is finding money to give to other people to give to other people, I guess.

-Really, if you want to get my Revolutionary calendar to align with the Gregorian one, such that I'm writing on 0/♈/12 rather than -3/♉/22, because historically Joe Biden's was the first Presidency in the Revolution and not his successor, would be for him to stop the dropping of bombs, and to clear the way for us to reform the black market.
+Really, if you want to get my Revolutionary calendar to align with the Gregorian one, such that I'm writing on 0/♈/12 rather than -3/♉/22, because historically Joe Biden's was the first Presidency in the Revolution and not his successor, would be for him to stop the dropping of bombs, and clear the way for us to reform the black market.

 # Additional Resources